-Go slowly.
-This is a good tip any time you are hitching up a trailer, whether you have someone helping you or not.
+Going slowly is a good tip any time you are hitching up a trailer, whether you have someone helping or not.
 Take your time and don't be afraid to redo a step if needed.

-If your trailer is lightweight, push it to the vehicle rather than trying to back the vehicle up to the trailer.
+If your trailer is lightweight enough, push or pull it to the vehicle rather than trying to back the vehicle up to the trailer.
 Don't strain yourself.
-If the trailer is too heavy, this step may not be an option.
+If the trailer is too heavy, this trick may not be an option.

-Use a backup camera.
-If your vehicle is not equipped, use a brightly colored stick or flag attached to the coupler to better see your target.
+Use a backup camera to better see the trailer as you back up.
+If your vehicle is not equipped with a rear camera, use a brightly colored stick or flag attached to the coupler to better see your target.
 Point the stick straight up so that you can see it through the back window of your vehicle.

 Place a piece of tape on the center of your rear window to indicate the location of the trailer ball.
 If you are using a stick or flag to mark the coupler, line up the tape with the marker.